-Our KIO-301, KIO-101 and KIO-201 product pipeline is still in various stages of preclinical and clinical development.
+Our product pipeline is still in various stages of preclinical and clinical development.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 We anticipate that our expenses will increase substantially if and as we:

-- seek marketing approval for our KIO-301, KIO-101 or KIO-201 products or any other products that we successfully develop; - establish a sales and marketing infrastructure to commercialize our KIO-301, KIO-101 or KIO-201 products in the United States, if approved; and - add operational, financial and management information systems and personnel, including personnel to support our product development and future commercialization efforts.
+- seek marketing approval for our KIO-301 or KIO-104 products or any other products that we successfully develop; - establish a sales and marketing infrastructure to commercialize our KIO-301 or KIO-104 products in the United States, if approved; and - add operational, financial and management information systems and personnel, including personnel to support our product development and future commercialization efforts

 Until such time, if ever, as we can generate substantial product revenue, we expect to finance our cash needs through a combination of equity offerings, debt financings, collaborations, strategic alliances and licensing arrangements.
 We do not have any committed external source of funds.
 To the extent that we raise additional capital through the sale of equity or convertible debt securities, the ownership interest of our stockholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of holders of common stock.
 Debt financing, if available, may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures or declaring dividends.
-If we raise additional funds through collaborations, strategic alliances or licensing arrangements with pharmaceutical partners, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates, including our KIO-301, KIO-101 and KIO-201 products, or terms that may not be favorable to us.
-If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market KIO-301, KIO-101 and KIO-201 products, or any other products that we would otherwise prefer to develop and market ourselves.
+If we raise additional funds through collaborations, strategic alliances or licensing arrangements with pharmaceutical partners, we may have to relinquish valuable rights to our technologies, future revenue streams, research programs or product candidates, including our KIO-301, KIO-104 and KIO-201 products, on terms that may not be favorable to us.
+If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market KIO-301 and KIO-104 products, or any other products that we would otherwise prefer to develop and market ourselves.

-In February 2023, we raised net proceeds of \$0.1 million in a private placement offering that closed on February 3, 2023 as well as an equity line of credit that provides up to \$10.0 million of additional capital (subject to certain limitations).
-Based on our cash on hand at March 31, 2023, we believe that we will have sufficient cash to fund planned operations into July 2023 with the ability to extend cash runway by drawing on the remaining \$10.0 million equity line of credit.
+In June 2023, we raised net proceeds of approximately \$5.6 million in a public offering closed on June 6, 2023.
+Based on our cash on hand at June 30, 2023, we believe that we will have sufficient cash to fund planned operations into May 2024 with the ability to extend cash runway by drawing on the remaining \$9.6 million available through the equity line of credit, subject to certain limitations on the timing and amount of shares that may be sold pursuant to that arrangement.
 However, the acceleration or reduction of cash outflows by management can significantly impact the timing for raising additional capital to complete development of its products.
 To continue development, we will need to raise additional capital through debt and/or equity financing, or access additional funding through grants.
 Although historically we have been successful at raising capital, additional capital may not be available on terms favorable to us, if at all.
 We do not know if any future offerings will succeed.
 Accordingly, no assurances can be given that management will be successful in these endeavors.
 Our recurring losses from operations have caused management to determine there is substantial doubt about our ability to continue as a going concern.
 Our Condensed Consolidated Financial Statements do not include any adjustments to reflect the possible future effects on the recoverability and classification of assets or the amounts and classification of liabilities or any other adjustments that might be necessary should we be unable to continue as a going concern.